Guide to IRS Tax Penalties & Interest

 If you never file your return, you could face additional consequences beyond the failure to file penalty.
-The IRS can file a substitute return (SFR) on your behalf and then attempt to collect the tax debt from you using bank levies or wage garnishments.
+The IRS can file a substitute return (SFR) on your behalf and then attempt to collect the taxes owed from you using bank levies or wage garnishments.
 When the IRS files an SFR, they will generally assess the tax at a higher amount than you would have owed if you filed on your own since it will not include deductions or tax credits.

 Penalty for Filing Taxes Late When No Taxes are Owed

 The late payment penalty is 0.5% of the tax owed per month.
 If you are subject to both the late payment and late filing penalties, the combined penalty is 5% per month because the IRS reduces the late filing penalty to 4.5%.

 You can significantly reduce your total tax penalties by filing your tax return on time when you have a balance due.
 The IRS will still charge you the 0.5% late payment penalty each month, but you’ll avoid the much significant failure to file penalty.

 The maximum failure to pay penalty is 25% of the balance due, but this amount is reduced to 22.5% if you are also assessed the maximum late filing penalty.
 The late payment penalty is also reduced to 0.25% once you have entered into an IRS installment agreement.

 On top of these penalties, you’ll also be charged interest each month on your outstanding tax liability.